chenyn226/hfmd-foi/README.md

 ### Other related data
 The population size data of Ho Chi Minh City, Vietnam.

-The preprocessed case data (codes available in casedata_preprocess.R).
+The preprocessed case data (code available in casedata_preprocess.R).

-The stan data as the input of the stan code to implement the models (codes available in models.R).
+The stan data as the input of the stan code to implement the models (code available in models.R).

 The index of the age-time-specific Force of Infection.